 Opportunities listed here will be reviewed and updated on at least a weekly basis.
 Be aware that not all the funding sources listed may be up to date.

-Funding for businesses and specific sectors
+Funding and support for businesses and specific sectors

 Grants up to £20,000 (up to 40% of total cost) for projects which reduce the carbon footprint of a business; could help businesses trying to reduce their regular costs in the light of Covid-19.
 Contact the programme for advice and support.

 TALE: support and business development grants for the logistics sector

 Webinars and tailored business support for the logistics sector, including advice on adapting business models for Covid-19.
 Business development grants for the sector up £20,000 (40% of total costs).

 The Prince’s Trust and NatWest Enterprise Relief Fund